vaishnavibb2401/Amazon_global_dashboard/README.md

-      This Power BI dashboard offers an interactive, year-wise analysis of Amazon Global Superstore, enabling users to track and compare key metrics like sales, profit, quantity, and customer performance over time
+      This Power BI dashboard offers an interactive, year-wise analysis of Amazon Global Superstore, enabling users to track and compare key metrics like sales, profit,quantity, and customer performance over time

 4.Data source